DevDigression/Be-There/README.md

 ![alt text](https://github.com/DevDigression/Be-There/blob/master/img/Be%20There%20Banner.png "Be There - For Your Career")

-#### Be There
-is designed to help users plan their next career move by obtaining useful information regarding job trends across the United States.
+Be There is designed to help users plan their next career move by obtaining useful information regarding job trends across the United States.
-The app makes AJAX calls using the Glassdoor API for job statistics.
+The Glassdoor API is utilized for job statistics.

-#### Be There
-has two main search functions which users can take advantage of:
+Be There has two main search functions which users can take advantage of:

 ![alt text](https://github.com/DevDigression/Be-There/blob/master/img/Be%20There%20Homepage%20Form.png "Be There Landing Page Form")